MigDinny/EngageX/client/readme.txt

 1. index.html and its respective root folder must be hosted (locally or remotely) and served in an HTTP connection.
 You can use a web hosting provider or you can serve yourself using Node.js or, in my case, python:
-	$ python3 -m http.server 9000
+	$ python local.py

-2. access localhost:9000 or your server.
+2. access localhost:8080 or your server.